pieterjm/hackable_esp_device/README.md

 <b>ESP8266 Sketch Data Upload</b>

-1. Some Arduino's IDE won't have the option 'ESP8266 Sketch Data Upload'
+1. Some installations of the Arduino IDE won't have the option 'ESP8266 Sketch Data Upload'.
-2. You can download it from this link (https://github.com/esp8266/arduino-esp8266fs-plugin/releases/tag/0.5.0)
+2. You can download it from this [link](https://github.com/esp8266/arduino-esp8266fs-plugin/releases/tag/0.5.0).
-3. You have to create a new file named "tools" if it doesn't exist already inside of Arduino file
+3. The file should be unpacked at `<home_dir>/Arduino-<version>/tools/ESP8266FS/tools/`.
-4. The final step is download .zip content inside of it
+   - If the directory `tools` does not exist you should create it.
+You have to create a new file named "tools" if it doesn't exist already inside of [Arduino file](https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide).

 <b>Visual Studio Code + Platformio</b>
 1. Install the [Platformio](https://platformio.org/install/ide?install=vscode) plugin.
-2. Prepare files for platformio
+2. Prepare files for platformio.
-   - Run the `toPlatformio.ps1` script and select the copy or symbolic option
+   - Run the `toPlatformio.ps1` script and select the copy or symbolic option.
-        - Symbolic changes the original ideal for editing the files
+        - Symbolic changes the original ideal for editing the files.
-        - Copy simply copies the files to a new location for platformio files
+        - Copy simply copies the files to a new location for platformio files.
-   - Run the `toPlatformio.ps1` script and select fix
+   - Run the `toPlatformio.ps1` script and select fix.
-   - Or prepare the files manually see manual prep platformio
+   - Or prepare the files manually see manual prep platformio.
-3. Open visual studio code in the `HackableEspDevicePlatformio` directory
+3. Open visual studio code in the `HackableEspDevicePlatformio` directory.
-4. In visual studio code open the project in the platformio addon. `(Platoformio > Projects > open HackableEspDevicePlatformio)`
+4. In visual studio code open the project in the platformio addon. `(Platoformio > Projects > open HackableEspDevicePlatformio)`.
-5. Upload the program `(project tasks > General> Upload)`
+5. Upload the program `(project tasks > General> Upload)`.
-6. Upload the filesystem Image `(Project tasks > Platform > Upload filesystem Image)`
+6. Upload the filesystem Image `(Project tasks > Platform > Upload filesystem Image)`.
-7. Done the device should now be ready for use
+7. Done the device should now be ready for use.

-<b>First Steps</b>
+<b>Wifi manager first boot</b>
-1. Start up the device
+1. Start up the device.
-2. Connect to the `Configure Smartlight Wifi` via Access point
+2. Connect to the `Configure Smartlight Wifi` via a mobile device.
-3. Go to the ip address listed in the serial monitor most of the time this is [http://192.168.4.1](http://192.168.4.1)
+3. Go to the ip address listed in the serial monitor most of the time this is [http://192.168.4.1](http://192.168.4.1).
-4. Follow the steps on the website to configure a wifi connection
+4. Follow the steps on the website to configure a wifi connection.
-5. The device should now restart, connect to the selected wifi network and be ready for use
+5. The device should now restart, connect to the selected wifi network and be ready for use.

 ### Manual platformio prep
-1. create the correct hierarchy
+1. create the correct hierarchy.

     |HackableEspDevicePlatformio\ \
     |--- platformio.ini \